kubeflow/community/security/self-assessment.md

 management, monitoring, autoscaling, managing stateful workloads, often resulting in operational complexity and inefficiencies.

-Kubeflow projects addresses these challenges by creating Custom Resource Definitions (CRDs) on top of Kubernetes to orchestrate AI workloads for Data Processing, AI Development, Model Training, Model Optimization, ML Pipelines and MLOps governance.
+Kubeflow projects address these challenges by creating Custom Resource Definitions (CRDs) on top of Kubernetes to orchestrate AI workloads for Data Processing, AI Development, Model Training, Model Optimization, ML Pipelines and MLOps governance.
 Additionally, Kubeflow offers variety of interfaces including Python SDK and web UIs which allow users to focus on their models rather than the underlying